lambdabricks/bricks-front-react/README.md

 - Teaches Functional Programming.
 - The connections between blocks are as important as the blocks.
 In most of the other projects the connections are just lines.
 - The execution flow is from top to bottom, not from left to right like in most projects.
+I think flow from top to bottom is more natural, an example in the real world is gravity.

 ## Development